snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 }
 {% endhighlight %}

-A full configuration can be found [in the repository](https://github.com/snowplow/snowplow/blob/r109-lambaesis/2-collectors/scala-stream-collector/examples/config.hocon.sample)
+A full configuration can be found [in the repository][ssc-config].

 <h3 id="upg-eer">5.3 Upgrading EmrEtlRunner</h3>

 The latest version of EmrEtlRunner is available from our Bintray [here][eer-dl].

-We also encourage people to switch all of your bucket paths to `s3a`, which will prevent the pipeline's S3DistCp steps from creating empty files:
+We also encourage people to switch all of your bucket paths to `s3a`, which will prevent the pipeline's S3DistCp steps from creating empty files, like so:

 {% highlight yaml %}
 aws: